Cloud-native security: where things actually go wrong

 • what changed in the last 24 hours?

 Cloud-native stacks change constantly.
-If your inventory is manual, it’s already wrong.
+If your inventory is manual, its already wrong.

 Fix